Amrendra2004/blockchain-basic/ERC-20/readme.md

 3. Choose blockchain Goreli(Testnet), then enter your Token name, Token symbol, Initial supply (take very large number), 18 Decimals.
 4. Now, you can choose the desired features you want then save it.
 5. Then velidate and compile, it will connect to your MetaMask for GoreliETH (gas fee).
-6. Then you can see your Tokan name and address.
+6. Then you can see your Tokan name and address in Dashboard.

 ### Go to https://goerli.etherscan.io/ this website then give your Token address in search-bar or click Etherscan icon below your token address.
 Now, you can see your transactions history of that Token.